Orbtofficial/docs/concepts/uce.md

 ## Invariants & Safety

+- **Peg Integrity**: All 0xAssets in circulation are backed 1:1 by equivalent underlying assets in UCE.
+Allocators mint 0xAssets to UCE, but these remain in UCE and can only enter circulation via swaps with equivalent underlying backing.
 - Liquidity bounded: pocket pulls limited by allowance and balance; insufficient liquidity reverts.
 - Pair gating: Only U↔0x and 0x↔s0x supported.
 - Preview parity: fee snapshot on redemption; consistent decimals normalization and tin application.